Hummus is a creamy spread you can make in 10 minutes by processing cooked chickpeas, tahini, lemon juice, and salt.

 hummus as a spread in a wrap

-This is how we eat hummus and falafel when we are in Berlin, Germany, where many Lebanese restaurants serve falafel this way.
+This is how we eat hummus and falafel in Berlin, Germany, where many Lebanese restaurants serve falafel this way.

 Warm up a large wrap, spread a generous amount of hummus on the base, then top with smashed falafel, Shirazi salad, jalapeños, pickled beets, fresh parsley, fresh mint, squeezed lemon, and a good drizzle of tahini sauce.
 Enjoy!